box/box-ios-sdk/README.md

 Tests
 -----
 Tests can be found in the 'BoxContentSDKTests' target.
 [Use XCode to execute the tests](https://developer.apple.com/library/ios/recipes/xcode_help-test_navigator/RunningTests/RunningTests.html#//apple_ref/doc/uid/TP40013329-CH4-SW1).
+Travis CI will also execute tests for pull requests and pushes to the repository.

 Documentation
 -------------